nspcast/htotw/content/posts/2014-06-26-episode-54-the-nicest-guy-in-skepticism-with-evan-bernstein.md

 ---
-title: Episode 54 – The Nicest Guy in Skepticism with Evan Bernstein
+title: AN 54 – The Nicest Guy in Skepticism with Evan Bernstein
 author: Dustin
 type: post
 date: 2014-06-27T03:38:23+00:00